NaoiseGaffney/BookRepository/README.md

 [Link: Edit Book (India: Cookbook)](https://book-repository-virtual.herokuapp.com/edit_book/5f54f88b937558f1cf5c1ef6)
 ![Visual: Edit Book](documentation/Visuals%20-%20Edit%20Book.png)

-'app.py' edit\_book(<book\_id>) and save\_book(<book\_id>)
+'app.py' edit\_book(<book\_id>) and update\_book(<book\_id>)

-Click on the blue pen icon on the book spine to edit a book.
+Clicking on the blue pen icon on the book spine to edit a book (`edit_book()`) gets the book details provided the book is owned by the current user (to avoid someone else updating a book by changing the book\_id in the URL).
 A filled in form is provided in edit\_book.html.
 Updating the fields and then clicking on the update book button saves the updated book to the Book Repository.

-`add_book()` gets the list of book genres and renders the `add_book.html` template with a form of fields to fill in.
-Once the fields are filled in and the add book button is clicked, `save_book()` is called.

-`save_book()` gets the form fields and saves them to the object `book`.
+`update_book()` gets the form fields and saves them to the object `book`.
 A request payload is created with the `GOOGLE_API_KEY` and ISBN used as the search criteria from the Google Books API.
 If a front cover thumbnail images exists it'll be used, otherwise a default Book Repository logo is used instead.
 The returned link from the Google Books API uses `http://` and is replaced by `https://` to ensure secure links are used throuhgout the Book Repository.

 The user/reader is made aware of the result through a Flash message and the event is logged.